lumbric/ugly-surprises/README.rst

 Python gotchas and surprising Python facts presented as lightning talk at the `PyDays 2019`_.
 Inspired by the `WAT lightning talk by Gary Bernhardt from CodeMash 2012`_.
-This repository contains links to the sources and all the material for the live presentation, as well as a `PDF`_ with screenshots of the live demo.
+This repository contains links to the sources and all materials for the live presentation, as well as a `PDF`_ with screenshots of the live demo.

 The lightning talk was presented again at `PyCon Austria 2025`_.